When company is coming and I want an easy main dish that everyone loves, roasted salmon with tropical salsa does the trick.

 Sometimes simple is best.
-In this recipe the goal is to bring out the naturally-delicious savory flavors of fresh salmon and top it with a bright, festive salsa.
+In this recipe the goal is to compliment the delicious savory flavors of fresh roasted salmon by topping it with a bright fruity salsa.
 The roasted salmon can be chilled and served later at room temperature – great for a weeknight dinner or for entertaining.
-My nickname for this dish is “Party Salmon,” because it possesses all the qualities of an excellent party recipe: easy, festive, tasty, healthy, and can be made ahead.
+My nickname for this dish is “Party Salmon,” because it has all the qualities of an excellent party recipe: easy, festive, tasty, healthy, and can be made ahead.

 There are two things that are crucial here for achieving excellent results: start with fresh salmon and don’t overcook it.
 Salmon can differ in thickness.
 A fillet that is one inch at its thickest needs no more than 5 minutes in the oven.
 If your fillet is thicker, it may need a few minutes longer.
 Start checking it at 5 minutes and keep checking it every minute to be sure it doesn’t overcook and dry out.

 Salmon continues to cook a bit more after you take it out of the oven so if you slightly undercook it, it will be perfect.

 Mango dominates this salsa.
 There’s nothing quite like a ripe mango – velvety, juicy, sweet, and tropical-tasting.
 I know tropical isn’t really a flavor, but eating fresh mango reminds me of sunshine and palm trees and balmy weather, so it really does taste tropical.
 I love the explosion of flavors in this salsa – the sweetness of the mango and red pepper, the tanginess of the lime, the spicy bite of jalapeño and red onion, and the distinctive kick of cilantro.

 Serve the salmon on a big platter with the salsa on the side…